nicklockwood/ShapeScript/docs/ios/expressions.md

 ## Members

-There are currently no vector or matrix math operators such as dot product or vector addition, but these are mostly not needed in practice due to the [relative transform](transforms.md#relative-transforms) commands.

-It is however possible to use vector, size, rotation or [color](materials.md#color) values in expressions by using the *dot* operator to access individual components:
+Compound values like [vectors and tuples](literals.md#vectors-and-tuples) can be decomposed by using the *dot* operator to access individual components:

 ```swift
 define vector 0.5 0.2 0.4